djlabbe/MogMover/README.md

 - `//mm add <item name> <storage>` - Add an item mapping
   - Example: `//mm add "Ra'Kaznar Starstone" "mog case"`
-  - Example: `//mm add "Copper Ore" safe`
+  - Example: `//mm add "Copper Ore" satchel`
   - **Note:** If the item is currently in your inventory, it will be automatically queued to move!

 - `//mm remove <item name>` - Remove an item mapping